livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

   //    the value will be undefined
   // introduced in: release-2022-03 (is a replacement for onPublish hook)
   // OPTIONAL
-  onPreparePublish: function(newValue, oldValue, config, documentVersion) {
+  onPreparePublish (newValue, oldValue, config, documentVersion) {
     // CUSTOMIZE: your implementation
     return newValue
   },